 Uttanasana is a Sanskrit word derived from the words Ut means intense, Tan means to stretch and extend and asana which means posture.
 It is also known as Standing Forward Bend.
 It is a yoga posture which involved intense stretching of the body muscles.
 It also calms the mind while stretching and rejuvenating the whole body.
-In this your head hangs below the heart allowing fresh oxygen-rich blood to flow to your brain.
+In this, your head hangs below the heart allowing fresh oxygen-rich blood to flow to your brain.

-Steps of Uttanasana (Standing forward bend) Yoga:
+How to do Uttanasana (Standing forward bend) Yoga:

 1. Begin with Mountain Pose (Tadasana) with your hands on your hips and breathe normally.

-2. Exhale while bending forward slightly at a 90 degree angle, lengthening your torso.
+2. Exhale while bending forward slightly at a 90-degree angle, lengthening your torso.

 3. Now bend your elbows down the ground and touch your feet with your hands.

 4. After this bend your torso such that your torso and chest touches your thighs.

 5. Keep breathing deeply and remain in this position according to your comfort.
 Do for 30-60 seconds in the beginning.
 For health benefits 3 – 5 minutes every day is good enough.
 Though practitioners can go up to 15 minutes for spiritual benefits.